Do you want to explore learnings from failed software projects’ case studies to prevent your software from facing the

 - Using unsuitable technology stack, development tools, and testing tools;

 - The lack of collaboration impedes the productivity of the team;

 - Measuring the wrong metrics.

 We, at DevTeam.Space, are well-equipped for analyzing why software projects fail, and you can judge our capabilities in “The 10 biggest challenges when developing an app”.

 3. Determine whether you have a capable team

 You have just assessed what went wrong with the project.
 In some circumstances, the existing team might be able to resolve these issues, however, there are exceptions.

-You need to meet the existing team and communicate the challenges facing the project.
+You need to meet the existing team and communicate the project’s challenges.
 Honestly communicate with them about where you hold them responsible for the issues, and why.

 You will need to change the existing team if you see any of the following: